For researchers on the lookout for a qualified pool of respondents for their surveys, social media can be a tempting place to look.

 - Is there a factor of fun or personal interest in the data you’re collecting?
 If the questions you’re asking in your survey would be of interest to the users of the social media network, then you have a chance for viral propagation of your survey.
 All you have to do is determine how you’re going to share the results, and if you are willing and able to do it in real time.

-Have you successfully collected data on a social network?
+Have you successfully collected data via a social media survey?
 Let us know how it went in the comments!

 All research cited in this article is from the 2012 Online Research Benchmark Guide: Comparative Analysis on Survey Metrics, Techniques, and Trends compiled by SurveyGizmo.